-We end each episode by telling you some of the things we’ve been thinking about lately, and those things take the form of books, films, tv, podcasts, articles, and whatever else strikes our fancy.
-Because we thought you might want to enjoy those things too, we’ve linked to them here.
+We end each episode by telling you some of the things we’ve been thinking about lately—books, films, tv, podcasts, articles, and whatever else strikes our fancy.
+We thought you might want to enjoy those things too, so we’ve linked to them here.

 #31: Hitler’s Flowers